 Thorson says the order’s reconciliation efforts include in-depth psychological examinations for potential priests.

-It was priests, nuns and administrators whom former students identified to The Truth and Reconciliation Commission of Canada as perpetrators of serious sexual and physical abuse at the once national network of boarding schools that closed in 1997.
+It was the priests, nuns and administrators at the residential schools who former students identified to The Truth and Reconciliation Commission of Canada as perpetrators of serious sexual and physical abuse at the once Canada-wide network of residential schools that closed after 100 years in 1997.

-In Nunavut, five alleged victims filed sexual abuse complaints against Rivoire.
-The RCMP issued a warrant for his arrest in 1998.
+The RCMP issued a Canada-wide warrant for Rivoire in 1998.